Ikat: Latin America

 Ikat patterns are common among the Andes peoples, and native people of Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guatemala, Mexico, Peru, and Venezuela.
 The Mapuche shawl or poncho of the Huaso cowboys of Chile is perhaps the item best known in the West.
 Wool and cabuya fibre are the most commonly used.

 The Mexican rebozos can be made from silk, wool or cotton and are frequently ikat dyed.
 These shawls are seen as a part of the Mexican national identity and most women own at least one.

 Latin American ikat (Jaspe, as it is known to Maya weavers) textiles are commonly woven on a back-strap loom.
 Pre-dyed warp threads are a common item in traditional markets- saving the weaver much mess, expense, time and labour.
 A Latin American innovation which may also be employed elsewhere is to employ a round stick around which warp threads are wrapped in groups, thus allowing more precise control of the desired design.
 The "corte" is the typical wrap-skirt used worn by Guatemalan women.

 India

 In India, Ikat art has been present for thousands of years.
-In some parts of India, this Ikat processed cloth such as saree and kurtis are very popular, along with bedsheets, door screens, and towels.
+In some parts of India, ikat processed cloth such as saree and kurtis are very popular, along with bedsheets, door screens, and towels.

+Uzbekistan

+Ikat is a common weaving technique in Uzbek culture.
+The Uzbek ikat, locally referred to as abrbandi, is distinguished by its bold and flamboyant patterns.
+The history of the Uzbek ikat dates back to the 19th century, when it was mastered by the Uzbeks.
+Since then, it has become an integral part of their cultural identity and an important aspect of traditional clothing.

 Accreditation

-As of 2010, the government of the Republic of Indonesia announced it would pursue UNESCO Intangible Cultural Heritage accreditation for its ikat weaving, along with songket, and gamelan having successfully attained this UNESCO recognition for its wayang, batik and the kris.
+As of 2010, the government of the Republic of Indonesia announced it would pursue UNESCO Intangible Cultural Heritage accreditation for its ikat weaving, along with songket and gamelan, having successfully attained this UNESCO recognition for its wayang, batik and the kris.